eujhwang/eujhwang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a software engineer at Naver Corp and am working on knowledge base.
+I'm a software engineer working on knowledge base at Naver Corp.
 Previously, I completed my MS in Computer Science at UMass Amherst and completed my Bachelor's at Kwangwoon University.

 I'm currently working on question answering problems on knowledge graph using geometric embeddings